RayOfSunDull/knot/README.md

 {
     "PDFReader": "your-preferred-pdf-reader",
     "FileExplorer": "your-preferred-file-explorer",
-    "ExportCompression": 0,
-    "LegacyExport": false
+    "ExportQuality": 100,
 }
 ```
 The string passed to each setting must be the name of the **command line utility** that opens the appropriate program.
 Currently it's not possible to configure your commands to accept extra options for the viewers.
-You may set ``ExportCompression`` to 1 or 2 for higher compression, but be weary as this requires ``ghostscript``.
-The ``LegacyExport`` option requires ``ghostscript`` and ``imagemagick`` and should generally be avoided unless the regular export doesn't work.
+You may lower ``ExportQuality`` to save space, and this is recommended.
+Generaly the readability won't drop too much even if you set ``ExportQuality`` to 10 (implied 10%).
+Play around with it and find what best suits your needs.

 ### Roadmap
 * Allow for more configurable viewer commands